 I filled out a volunteer application but have not heard anything.
 What should I do?

-Due to the high volume of applications that we receive, it may be at least a month until we are able to contact you about your application.
-If you have any questions about the status of your application, feel free to contact us at email@example.com.
+Due to the high volume of applications that we receive, we may only contact applicants who seem most qualified and whose schedules best match our program needs.
+If you have any questions about the status of your application, please feel free to contact us at firstname.lastname@example.org.

 How long is the orientation?

 The orientation is about four hours and includes the opportunity to explore the museum, learn the layout, and understand volunteer scheduling, communication, and expectations.

 Volunteers who work behind the scenes do not have a uniform.
 Those who interact with the public are typically asked to wear an Adler Planetarium t-shirt (which we will provide).